Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 });
 ```

-### Receive events for jobs in queue
+## Events

-Communication Services Router events are delivered to customers via Azure Event Grid.
-See [subscribe events](https://learn.microsoft.com/azure/communication-services/how-tos/router-sdk/subscribe-events) on how to setup and handle Router events.
+Job Router events are delivered via Azure Event Grid.
+See our ["subscribe to events" documentation](https://learn.microsoft.com/azure/communication-services/how-tos/router-sdk/subscribe-events) for better understanding of handling events.

-In above example, the incoming call gets routed to “Sales Queue” queue and a worker is matched to handle the job and an OfferIssued event will arrive at event grid with matched worker information.
-Once you setup to handle events by following steps in above link.
-Job events will be sent to your endpoint.
-Json payload of a sample event looks like this:
+In the previous example:

+- The job gets enqueued to the “Sales" queue.
+- A worker is selected to handle the job, a job offer is issued to that worker, and a `RouterWorkerOfferIssued` event is sent via Azure Event Grid.

+Example `RouterWorkerOfferIssued` JSON shape:

 ```json
 {